staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-overview.md

 Postman's [GraphQL client](/docs/sending-requests/graphql/graphql-client-interface/) loads automatically when you create a new GraphQL request.
 The GraphQL client interface is specifically designed for crafting GraphQL requests, enabling you to explore an API's data fields and construct queries by selecting fields.

-> You can also make GraphQL requests using Postman's HTTP request interface.
-To learn more, see [Other GraphQL requests](/docs/sending-requests/graphql/graphql-http/).
+> You can also make GraphQL requests using Postman's regular request interface.
+To learn more, see [Make an HTTP call with GraphQL](/docs/sending-requests/graphql/graphql-http/).

 ## Next steps